peterstanton/CSS490-Assignment2b/README.md

 ## Known bugs
 * JSON responses can very by location leading to all sorts of different responses that need handling, some areas do not report weather data.
-This program cannot be responsible for ommitted data in such cases.
+This program cannot be responsible for omitted data in such cases.

 ## Dependencies
 * Java 9